 • Haugesund Airport (HAU)

-Is it expensive to live in Norway?
-Yes, Norway is extremely expensive.
+When people consider moving to Norway, one of the first questions is always about the cost.
+Yes, Norway is expensive as compared to the rest of the world.
 However, higher salaries offset these prices.
 The average cost of living in Norway will depend on the lifestyle you lead and where in the country you choose to settle.
-Generally, though, you can expect to spend between 20,000 to 40,000 NOK (2,176–4,352 USD) per month to live in this Nordic country.
+Generally, you can expect to spend between 20,000 to 40,000 NOK (approx. 2,028–4,056 USD) per month living in this Nordic country.

 Oslo